Our positions are full for 2019. If you are interested in working on the farm in 2020, please contact us in December.

-For 2018, The Farm at Sunnyside is hiring 4 new seasonal workers for periods sometime between April and November.
-(We have four returning seasonal workers – so looking for four more to complete the team).
-These workers will join the team of two farm managers and two permanent farm staff and some part-time local staff.
+In 2019, The Farm at Sunnyside is hiring 6-8 seasonal workers for periods sometime between April and November.
+These workers will join the team of two farm managers and a permanent staff member.
 Workers will be involved in most aspects of farm work, including planting, weeding, harvesting, processing and marketing vegetables.
-These are back straining, sometimes tedious jobs, done in all kinds of weather.
+These can be difficult, sometimes tedious jobs, done in all kinds of weather.
 They do not require previous experience, but it takes more than a few weeks to learn to do each task well and with some speed.

 There will be specific job responsibilities that certain crew members will take more responsibility for.
 Some examples of this include greenhouse management, irrigation, high tunnel management, washing and packing and market prep.
 Returning (or experienced) workers learn new tasks and responsibilities like tractor driving, managing a farmer’s market or wholesale deliveries.

 Compensation includes on-farm housing, access to very tasty and healthy vegetables and eggs, hourly pay DOE (starting at $8.00 per hour with no experience) and participation in the local CRAFT program (farm field trips).

 About the Managers

 Stacey Carlberg and Casey Gustowarow met at The Farm at Sunnyside in 2009 and returned as managers in 2015 after 4 years of running Potomac Vegetable Farms in Loudoun County, VA.
 This year will be their 11th season on a farm.